hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

 - ✓ No data loss or corruption
 - ✓ Execution time under 2 hours for 1000 workouts
 - ✓ Less than 1% failure rate
-- ✓ User can run with minimal technical knowledge
+- ✓ User can run with minimal technical knowledge (after the one-time cookie setup)

 ## Timeline Summary

 - **Total Estimated Time**: 30-40 hours
 - **Elapsed Time**: 2-3 weeks (working evenings/weekends)
-- **Critical Path**: Phases 0-3 must be sequential
+- **Critical Path**: The new critical path is now Phases 0, 1, 2, 4, 5, 6.
-- **Parallel Work**: Phases 4-6 can overlap
+- **Parallel Work**: Phases can be worked on sequentially as the plan is now much more linear and simplified.

 ## Next Steps

 1. Set up development environment (Phase 0)
-2. Export MapMyRun data
+2. Export MapMyRun data and extract auth cookie
-3. Begin with Phase 1 CSV analysis
+3. Implement Phase 1: CSV Analysis & Workout Inventory.
-4. Iterate through phases, testing continuously
-5. Document issues and solutions as you progress
+4. Run the full batch download to acquire all ~600 TCX files.
+5. Proceed with the remaining tasks in Phase 4 (Data Validation & Preprocessing).
+6. Continue through the remaining phases of the project.